-- Provide an inclusive and diverse environment. - Remunerate fairly and consistently in relation to performance, position in salary bands and to the external market. - Conduct good faith collective bargaining with the PSA and E tu unions. - Provide appropriate learning and development opportunities. - Demonstrate equal opportunity practices which firmly discourage discrimination. - Operate a fair, transparent and regular performance management appraisal system that allows employees full participation in their own performance reviews. - Ensure that any restructuring is communicated clearly to all staff, handled with fairness and respects those involved.
+- Remunerate fairly and consistently in relation to performance, position in salary bands and to the external market. - Conduct good faith collective bargaining with the PSA and E tū unions. - Provide appropriate learning and development opportunities. - Demonstrate equal opportunity practices which promote diversity and firmly discourage discrimination. - Operate a fair, transparent and regular performance management appraisal system that allows employees full participation in their own performance reviews. - Ensure that any restructuring is communicated clearly to all staff, handled with fairness and respects those involved.